 Understand Server Types

-The cheapest hosting plan you can get is the shared type.
+One thing you need to know when learning how to start your own website is that the cheapest hosting plan you can get is the shared type.
 Your website’s speed and performance will depend on how much load is exerted on your shared server by other hosted websites.
 Moreover, you are restricted in terms of how you can upload files.
 There is no shell access and limited database access.

 Dedicated servers are a better option if you don’t want your site speed to get impacted by shared resources.
 A physical server box is rented out to you, but it sits in a remote location.
 You need to be familiar with server maintenance to handle dedicated servers.

-For scalable hosting, opt for cloud servers that are maintained by providers like Google Cloud and Amazon Web Services (AWS).
+Cloud hosting is another great option to consider when learning how to start your own website, especially if scalability matters.
+Go for cloud servers that are maintained by providers like Google Cloud and Amazon Web Services (AWS).
 As your traffic surges, you can expand your server storage and bandwidth and pay for the additional consumption.

 Don’t Be Fooled by Unlimited Offers

+Be wary of unlimited offers as you navigate how to start your own website.
 If a service provider is offering hosting at unbelievably low prices, go through their terms of service carefully.
 Contact their support executives to confirm that you’ll get unmetered bandwidth and uptime at that price.

 Pick a Portable Content Management System (CMS) to Prevent Lock-Ins